Call646-895-8368

 When it comes to hot drinks, coffee reigns supreme.
 Most of Colombia’s world-renowned coffee comes from the Coffee Triangle, where you can visit plantations and learn about the production process.
 Another popular warm beverage is chocolate caliente, a spiced hot chocolate that’s sometimes served with cheese added straight to the cup.

-Savouring the Flavours of Colombia
+Savouring the flavours of Colombia

 We believe that tasting the authentic cuisine of Colombia is among the best ways to experience its culture.
 We can arrange all sorts of food-focused activities, whether you want to sample fruit, rum and chocolate in Cartagena, learn the secrets of Andean cooking in Medellín or get an up-close look at coffee and cacao production in the Coffee Triangle.
 Leave it up to our expert travel designers to craft a delicious, fascinating and entirely unforgettable itinerary for you.